mysticatea/cpx/README.md

 Options:

+  -c, --command <command>   A command text to transform each file.
-  -c, --clean       Clean files that matches <source> like pattern in <dest>
+  -C, --clean               Clean files that matches <source> like pattern in
-                    directory before the first copying.
+                            <dest> directory before the first copying.
-  -h, --help        Print usage information
+  -h, --help                Print usage information -t, --transform <name>    A module name to transform each file. cpx lookups
-  -t, --transform   A transform module name. cpx lookups the specified name via
+                            the specified name via "require()".
-                    "require()".
-You can give "-t" multiple.
   -v, --verbose             Print copied/removed files.
-  -V, --version     Print the version number
-  -w, --watch       Watch for files that matches <source>, and copy the file to
+  -V, --version             Print the version number -w, --watch               Watch for files that matches <source>, and copy the
-                    <dest> every changing.
+                            file to <dest> every changing.
 ```